David D. Demarest

 David D. Demarest (July 30, 1819 – June 21, 1898) was an American author and theologian from New Brunswick, New Jersey.
 He was the first professor of pastoral theology and sacred rhetoric at the New Brunswick Theological Seminary, starting in 1865.

 Education and early life

 Demarest was born in Oradell, New Jersey, on July 30, 1819, of Dutch and Huguenot background.
 His father, Daniel P. Demarest, died in 1822, when David was only three.
 He was then raised by his mother, Leah Bogert Demarest, and grandfather, Peter P. Demarest.
 He is a descendant of David des Marest, an early French settler in Bergen County.
 He was graduated from Rutgers College (now Rutgers University) in 1837, received a Master's degree (A.M.) from the New Brunswick Theological Seminary in 1840, and a Doctor of Divinity degree (D.D.) from the College of New Jersey (now Princeton University) in 1857.
-He was awarded a honorary degree (LL.D.) from Rutgers in 1892.
+He was awarded an honorary degree (LL.D.) from Rutgers in 1892.